Composition 21 by Naama Tsabar

-The Nasher Museum will install Vessel by Radcliffe Bailey as the first sculpture in the new park.
+The Nasher Museum has installed Vessel by Radcliffe Bailey as the first sculpture in the new park.
 Vessel is a 13-foot cone of steel with an open ceiling that creates a skyscape, while a conch shell perched high emanates an ambient soundscape.
 The conch shell loosely alludes to ocean crossings and the Middle Passage in the Atlantic slave trade, recurring themes in the artist’s work.

 Bailey takes an uplifting and transporting approach with Vessel, bringing visitors closer to a spiritual journey into the unknown.
 Music is a recurring subject in Bailey’s work.
 This is the second work by Bailey to enter the Nasher Museum’s collection.